ovh/docs/pages/platform/logs-data-platform/filebeat_logs/guide.fr-fr.md

 For this part, head to [Filebeat OSS download website](https://www.elastic.co/fr/downloads/past-releases#filebeat-oss){.external} to download the best version for your distribution.

-The following configuration files have been tested on the latest version of Filebeat OSS compatible with Opensearch (**7.12.1**).
+The following configuration files have been tested on the latest version of Filebeat OSS compatible with OpenSearch (**7.12.1**).

 The package will install the config file in the following directory: `/etc/filebeat/filebeat.yml`.

+> [!warning]
+> Do not use a version superior than the 7.12 version.
+They are currently not compatible with OpenSearch.
+> More information in the [matrix compatibility documentation.](https://opensearch.org/docs/latest/clients/agents-and-ingestion-tools/index/#compatibility-matrix-for-beats){.external}.

 ### Configure Filebeat OSS 7.X on your system